cleoold/soundtrack-downloader/README.md

   -overwrite
         Redownload existing files.
 This option does not affect generation of info.json and link.
 Default: false -track value
         Tracks to download.
 Format: [disc number-]track number.
-Example: 1-1,1-2.
+Example: -track 1-1,1-2.
+Special value '*' means all tracks.
 Default to all tracks.
   -url string
         URL to download